pmccrind/pmccrind.github.io/projects/raspberry-pi-pihole.md

 ## The Difficulties

 * Setting up Raspberry Pi - The raspberry pi can be used right out of the box but we were instructed to assembly it in the provided case and with the heat sinks.
 Another hardware related issue was the physical connectors on the pi and my laptop.
-* Pi Hole - Figuring out a project that would be heplful to my teammates and be useful in my own home network was challenging.
-Intializing Pi-hole was straight forward as detailed guides were provided from Pi-Hole.
 * Bash Scripting - This was not a coding style that I was familar with.
 Learning the syntax and how to excute basic functions were difficult.

 <!--- use diagram if citation can be given--->